khalid-hussain/shaheen/chap22.md

 the room.

 After a while, Rabia and Angela were looking out of the window.
-The army of the mujahideen left the fort and had disappeared into the forest but the galloping of the horses could still be heard.
+The army of the mujāhidīn left the fort and had disappeared into the forest but the galloping of the horses could still be heard.
 The galloping subsided gradually and finally vanished in thin air.
 Rabia and Angela were now looking at each other instead of peeping outside.